 The False Security of Ankle Braces

-When athletes are terrified of rolling their ankle, they immediately buy the tightest, most rigid brace they can find or use rolls of athletic tape before every game.
+When athletes are terrified of rolling their ankle, they immediately buy the tightest, most rigid brace they can find.
 While a brace might give you a temporary psychological boost, it is devastating for your long-term athletic health.

 Ankle braces act as an artificial crutch.
 When you wrap your ankle in rigid plastic and canvas, your nervous system realizes it doesn’t have to do the work anymore.
 The muscular “shock absorbers” in your lower leg shut down.
-Your proprioceptors go dormant.
-The longer you rely on a brace, the weaker your natural anatomy becomes, guaranteeing that the moment you step onto the court without it, your ankle will collapse.
+The longer you rely on a brace, the weaker your natural anatomy becomes.

 The Solution: Modern Science and Active Rehab